OUR POSITION STATEMENT

 We seek to mainstream disability across all mainstream laws,

-Transport, 14) Gender Based Violence.
+policies and programming areas.
 We pay attention to the

 unique needs and concerns of all persons with disabilities